Reviews can be in one of several states. The biggest differentiator is whether the review's files have any outstanding, uncommitted changes or not.

 The options available depend on the current state of the review and your user permissions:

-Approve and Commit is available in the dropdown menu for unapproved reviews, this enables you to approve and commit a review in a single step if required.
+Approve and commit is available in the dropdown menu for unapproved pre-commit reviews, this enables you to approve and commit a review in a single step if required.

 - By default, any authorized user can commit a review.
 Swarm can be configured to restrict this behavior so that only the review author can commit the review, see Disable commit for details.

-If Swarm is configured to prevent approval of reviews with open tasks and a review has open tasks, the Approve, and Approve and Commit options will not be available for the review.
-This option is configured by an administrator, see Prevent Approve for reviews with open tasks.
+If Swarm is configured to prevent approval of reviews with open tasks and a review has open tasks, the Approve, and Approve and commit options will not be available for the review.
+This option is configured by an administrator, see Disable approve for reviews with open tasks.